Everything You Need to Know about U-Haul® Trailers

-And here’s a big concern with towing a trailer – trailer sway.
-What is trailer sway?
+Have you heard of trailer sway?
 It’s the fishtailing movement that happens when a trailer begins to sway behind a vehicle.
 Minor sway is normal, but improper vehicle care or improper loading can result in unsafe trailer sway.
 When this happens, the vehicle can drift across lanes or even lose control.
 Common problems that can cause trailer sway include underinflated tires, improper weight distribution in the trailer, improper hitch adjustments, downhill descents, and using an inadequate towing vehicle.

 Things to do to avoid trailer sway: